Kristoffer Johannsen: Managerial career

 In October 2009, he signed on as an assistant coach at FC Fredericia.
 In May 2011 he became new manager of Otterup B&IK in the Danish 2nd Division West.
 In 2013, he stepped down as manager of Otterup to become new manager of Dalum IF.
 His contract as Dalum manager was not renewed, when it ended in the summer of 2017.
 He then became manager of lower league club OKS.
 He has also played for Odense Boldklub.

 In November 2017, he was appointed the new head coach of Næsby.
 He remained manager of the club for more than five years, before joining recently promoted Danish 2nd Division club Middelfart in June 2023, where he signed a two-year contract.
 In November 2024, he signed a contract for FC Roskilde, starting in January 2025.

+In January 2026, Johannsen returned to Middelfart, signing as the clubs new manager.

 Personal life

 He is also a teacher at Efterskolen Ved Nyborg (EVN) where he coaches the football line.